Karthik-NS/Loan-Data-Set-Analysis/README.md

-# Hive
-Analysis on loan data set using hive
+# Analysis on loan data set using hive

 Problem Statement